gre/gre/posts/2021-08-29-the-day-after-pattern-03.md

 ---
 title: "The day after Pattern 03 (1/2)"
 thumbnail: /images/blockstyles/pattern-03/05.png
 description: "The ethblock.art BlockStyle 'Pattern 03' sold out yesterday in only 2 hours with 888 pieces.
-The day after Pattern 03, covering the rarity aspects"
+The day after Pattern 03, covering the rarity aspects."
 tags:
   - NFT
 ---